RhythmusByte/Image-Opacity/Programs/Pyramid-Pattern/README.md

 This C program takes user input to create a pyramid pattern with numbers.

-## How to Use

-1. Compile the program using a C compiler (e.g., gcc).
-2. Run the compiled executable.
-3. Enter a sequence of numbers when prompted.
-4. The program will display a pyramid pattern using the entered numbers.

 ## Algorithm

 The program follows the following algorithm: